Chaos expansions

 Figure 1

 Placeholder, for a topic which has a slightly confusing name.
-To explore: Connection to/difference from other methods of keeping track of evolution of uncertainty in dynamical systems.
+To explore: Connection to/difference from other methods of keeping track of the evolution of uncertainty in dynamical systems.
 C&C Gaussian process regression as used in Gratiet, Marelli, and Sudret (2016), functional data analysis etc.

 This is not the same thing as chaos in the sense of the deterministic chaos made famous by dynamical systems theory and fractal t-shirts.
 Different term